Tasnim1809/Nowcasting-the-monthly-UK-HPI-Growth/README.md

 **01. Cleaning_Macro_variables_and_target_variable.ipynb**
 This cleans the eight macroeconomic variables and prepares the target variable: HPI

+**02. GDELT_Data_Extraction_and_Processing.ipynb**
+This file extracts, aggregates, and constructs the GDELT news sentiment index.

-**02. Google_Trends_Data_Extraction_and_Processing.ipynb**
+**03. Google_Trends_Data_Extraction_and_Processing.ipynb**
 This file extracts, aggregates, and constructs the five theme-based Google Trend indices.

-**03. Merge_1(_GT_keywords_+_HPI_+_macro_variables).ipynb**
+**04. Merge_1(_GT_keywords_+_HPI_+_macro_variables).ipynb**
 This file merges the macroeconomic predictors and HPI data with the Google Trend indices.

-**04. GDELT_Data_Extraction_and_Processing.ipynb**
-This file extracts, aggregates, and constructs the GDELT news sentiment index.

 **05. Merge_2(GDELT+_GT_+_HPI+_macrovariables).ipynb**
-This file combines the already merged file developed in Point 3 with the GDELT news sentiment index to produce the final dataset called the "Master file".
+This file combines the already merged file developed in Point 4 with the GDELT news sentiment index to produce the final dataset called the "Master file".
 This is a regional panel dataset containing the target variable, macroeconomic and high-frequency indicators.

 ## Exploratory Analysis, Preprocessing, and Modelling
 **06. MODIFIED_Data_Preprocessing,_Exploratory_analyses_and_Modelling.ipynb**